haybb/WH-Bot/README.md

 # WH-Bot
 A python cryptocurrencies trading bot.

-This program aim to trade in the crypto markets 24h/7 and can be used as a support for several strategies, timeframes, pairs Education purpose only, use it under your own risks.
+This program aim to trade in the crypto markets 24h/7 and can be used as a support for several strategies, timeframes, pairs.
+Education purpose only, use it under your own risks.

-To run this script, you'll need few packages : pandas, numpy, mplfinance, schedule, yfinance, ccxt, datetime, time, warnings To download them, open your command prompt and type : pip install package_name (i.e. pip install pandas)
+To run this script, you'll need few packages : pandas, numpy, mplfinance, schedule, yfinance, ccxt, datetime, time, warnings.
+To download them, open your command prompt and type : pip install package_name (i.e. pip install pandas)

 For the purpose of the script, we use a simple moving average (SMA) strategy: